 early 90 million adults in the United States participate in boating each year - that's more than a third of the adult population who enjoy getting out on the water.
 Every year nearly 1.5 million Americans buy a new or used boat, ranging from large yachts to small cruisers to canoes.
-This guide from BoatU.S. is designed to make it easier for you to buy a boat by explaining the sometimes-confusing process and pointing out the areas that can trip up a buyer.

-BoatU.S. has helped buyers make wise decisions for more than 50 years.
-Whether you're an old salt moving up to a bigger boat or a new boater looking to buy your first vessel, the information in this guide can help you ensure the transaction goes smoothly.
+This guide is designed to make it easier for you to buy a boat by explaining the sometimes-confusing process and pointing out the areas that can trip up a buyer.
+BoatU.S.
+Consumer Protection has helped buyers make wise decisions for over 50 years.
+Whether you're an old salt moving up to a bigger boat or a new boater looking to buy your first one, the information in this guide can help.